gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "What?
 I mean, pardon?"

 "Shall we go under the mountain?
 It's quite spectacular.
-A bit choppy, mind you---the wind can be tricky."
+A bit choppy, mind you—the wind can be tricky."

 "No," Razi said firmly.
 "Just the sides."